SolaceLabs/solace-tools-typescript/.changeset/importer.md

 - new environment varible: `CLI_ASSETS_APPLICATION_DOMAIN_ENFORCEMENT_POLICY`
   - strict: no first versions allowed
-  - lax: no new versions allowed
+  - lax: first versins allowed, but no new versions allowed after
-  - note: currently still hidden from '-h' pending review
+  - off: no checks